romesalarda/django-rest-opaque/README.md

 Fields:
 - `user`: OneToOneField to your User model
-- `envelope`: BinaryField storing the encrypted credential envelope
+- `opaque_envelope`: BinaryField storing the encrypted credential envelope
 - `created_at`: DateTime of credential creation
 - `updated_at`: DateTime of last credential update